Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

   type XcmRouter = XcmRouter;
   // Who can execute XCMs/teleport assets/reserve-transfer assets?
   // How are origins handled?
-  type ExecuteXcmOrigin = EnsureXcmOrigin<RuntimeOrigin, LocalOriginToLocation>;
+  type ExecuteXcmOrigin = EnsureXcmOrigin<
+    RuntimeOrigin,
+	LocalOriginToLocation
+  >;
   // Who and what messages are allowed to be executed? type XcmExecuteFilter = Everything;
   // The XCM executor itself
   type XcmExecutor = XcmExecutor;
-  // Who and what kind of assets are allowed to be teleported via the `teleport_asset` extrinsic? type XcmTeleportFilter = Everything;
+  // Who and what kind of assets are allowed to be teleported
+  // via the `teleport_asset` extrinsic?
+  type XcmTeleportFilter = Everything;
-  // Who and what kind of assets are allowed to be transferred as a reserve asset via the `reserve_transfer_assets` extrinsic? type XcmReserveTransferFilter = Everything;
+  // Who and what kind of assets are allowed to be transferred
+  // as a reserve asset via the `reserve_transfer_assets` extrinsic? type XcmReserveTransferFilter = Everything;
   type Weigher = XcmWeigher;
   type LocationInverter = LocationInverter<Ancestry>;